– The Health Dossier with WeAreFeel

 Bone density functions: Manganese works with other essential minerals to prevent osteoporosis.

 Insulin production stimulator: By aiding the proper operation of your pancreas, manganese improves your body’s ability to produce insulin.

 Since manganese is essential to bone health, children who do not receive enough manganese in their diets can develop skeletal defects.
 In some cases, manganese supplementation may reverse these effects.

 While it’s unclear whether manganese deficiency can actually cause diabetes, not having enough glucose impairs your glucose maintenance abilities, which can lead to pre diabetic symptoms.

 Abnormal Nutrient Metabolism

 Due to its involvement in proper thyroid functioning, impaired manganese levels can interfere with your body’s ability to process fats and carbohydrates.
 These issues can lead to weight loss and reduced energy levels.

 How long do you need to take manganese to start experiencing its benefits if you’re deficient?

 The symptoms of manganese deficiency can last a long time.
 In some cases, deficiency in this essential nutrient can cause permanent damage to your skeletal structure or cause serious conditions like diabetes or hypothyroidism.
 Manganese supplementation can sometimes reverse these symptoms and cause permanent improvements, but it’s best to avoid becoming deficient in this essential nutrient in the first place.

-Manganese has the highest absorption rate of any type of manganese.
-While it’s estimated that you only absorb about 5% of the manganese you ingest in food, some estimates contend that manganese has an absorption rate of up to 30%.
-Unlike most nutrients, which are excreted in urine, manganese is excreted in bile and feces.
+While it’s estimated that you only absorb about 5% of the manganese you ingest in food, some estimates contend that manganese gluconate has an absorption rate of up to 30%.
+Unlike most nutrients, which are excreted in urine, manganese is excreted in bile and faeces.